The Concept Of Intelligent Tracking of Training Intervention

 Intelligence and Tracking Training Intervention

 And finally to the holy grail.
-While one does everything right, it is important to know that our thoughts and reality could be very very different.
-One needs to track the training intervention very deeply to understand what is working.
-However, it is even more important to track why some things are working and why some things are not.
-This requires very deep level tracking by the mobile training vendor.
-Additionally, most of us are not exactly data scientists.
-Therefore, the vendor must also provide an easy way to pull out and visualise data.
-Finally, many of us have decent excel skills, so the vendor must allow us to download this data and evaluate it as we please.
+While a mobile training vendor might do everything right, it’s important to note that their thoughts and reality could be very different.
+A potential mobile training vendor needs to track the training intervention at a deeper level to understand what is working and what’s not.
+To go about this, one needs to deeply track their training intervention.
+Most of us may not be data scientists, but surely all have decent excel skills, hence the vendor must allow us to download the data presented visually and let us evaluate it as we please.

 So far, we were talking theories.
 Now to business.